github/developer.github.com/content/v3/rate_limit.md

 hash, the `"search"` hash provides your rate limit status for the [Search API](v3/search).
 The `"core"` hash provides your rate limit status for all the _rest_ of the API.

+#### Deprecation Notice

+The `"rate"` hash (shown at the bottom of the response above) is [deprecated](/#expected-changes) and is scheduled for removal in the next version of the API.

+If you're writing new API client code (or updating your existing code), you should use the `"core"` hash instead of the `"rate"` hash.
+The `"core"` hash contains the same information that is present in the `"rate"` hash.